Clinical Intelligence in Litigation

 - Contradictory entries between day and night shifts

-Three discrete inflection points were identified where intervention thresholds were met but not actioned.
+Three intervention thresholds were identified where action should have occurred.
 Mechanistic mapping linked deterioration to delayed escalation rather than spontaneous decline.

 Missed Cancer Diagnosis